Frequently Asked Questions

 Do I use the Library functional use percentage column for our departmental library?

-No. This column is only to be used for the Van Pelt Library.
+No. This column is only to be used for the Van Pelt and Opie Library.

 What do I do for Primary User when I have a faculty member who is on a leave or sabbatical?